MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/01-explore-ml.md

 # Explore machine learning scenarios

-In this exercise you will use two applications that simulate the use of a machine learning model to predict unknown values.
+In this exercise you will explore applications that use machine learning to predict unknown values.

 This exercise should take approximately **15** minutes to complete.